ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 For debugging purposes, the candidate block's height, hash, and network should be included in a span that is active for the entire contextual validation function.

-## Data types
+## Fundamental data types
-[data-types]: #data-types
+[fundamental-data-types]: #fundamental-data-types

 Zebra is free to implement its difficulty calculations in any way that produces equivalent results to `zcashd` and the Zcash specification.

+In Zcash block headers, difficulty thresholds are stored as a "compact" `nBits` value, which uses a custom 32-bit floating-point encoding.
+Zebra calls this type `CompactDifficulty`.

 In Zcash, difficulty threshold calculations are performed using unsigned 256-bit integers.
 Rust has no standard `u256` type, but there are a number of crates available which implement the required operations on 256-bit integers.
+Zebra abstracts over the alternative `u256` implementations using its `ExpandedDifficulty` type.

 In Zcash, time values are 32-bit integers.
 But the difficulty adjustment calculations include time subtractions which could overflow an unsigned type, so